 Ritter Sport same price with Prizemart.
-Their minis are also same price.
+Their minis are also the same price.

 After resting, we went out again at 4.45pm.
 Luckily the rain has stopped.
 Took us 20 minutes of walking to reach Tim Ho Wan at Sham Shui Po for dinner.
 It was a worthy 1 Michelin star experience.
+Click the link to read my review.
 After dinner, we visited several shops and marts while walking back to our lodging.
-My tummy still wasn’t 100% with some on-off stomachache but luckily I didn’t need to visit the loo.
+My tummy still wasn’t 100% with some on-off stomachaches but luckily I didn’t need to visit the loo.

 Saw this at one of the shops.
-Anyone knows what’s this?
+Does anyone know what’s this?
 Please enlighten me.

 Also dropped by Aji Ichiban.
 This place used to be packed.
 Nowadays it’s so empty.
 Why ar?